wendyverdonk93/docs/content/integrations/ecommerce-integrations/shoptrader/_index.md

 title_short: "Shoptrader"
 description_short: "Easily integrate MultiSafepay payment solutions into your Shoptrader webshop with the free plugin."
 description: "Easily integrate MultiSafepay payment solutions into your Shoptrader webshop with the free plugin.
-This plugin is managed by our partner Shoptrader.
-For support please contact [Shoptrader](https://support.shoptrader.nl) directly."
+This plugin is managed by our partner Shoptrader."
 layout: 'single'
 aliases:
     - /integrations/shoptrader/